Start by clicking on "Fill out the template"

-When this document is filled out, it is a good idea to have either the guardian and caregiver sign (more common) or the client and caregiver sign, and then have each keep a copy.
+When this document is filled out, it should be signed by either the guardian and caregiver (more common) or the client and caregiver, and then have each keep a copy.

 There is a federal model act called The Caregiver Advise, Record, Enable (CARE) Act.
 This law has been adopted by 39 different states.
 It allows support for family caregivers when their loved ones are admitted to a hospital and also helps family caregivers learn how to take care of their loved ones at home.
 Besides the CARE Act, laws vary per individual state regarding caregivers, including such laws as whether they are permitted to be paid by Medicare and whether unemployment insurance can cover family caregivers.

 You fill out a form.
 The document is created before your eyes as you respond to the questions.